All that Glitters – a comparison between goldplating and gold PVD for jewellery

 Gold plating vs Gold PVD

-We are often asked by customers to explain the difference between a gold colour PVD coating and the more traditional gold plating methods.
+We are often asked by customers to explain the difference between a gold color PVD coating and the more traditional gold plating methods.

 PVD is a vacuum coating process that will produce a beautiful decorative and a very functional finish on the item being coated.
 PVD utilizes a titanium nitride that provides an extremely durable and a tough wearing coating.
 PVD coatings possess a far higher resistance to wear than traditional gold plating.
 It is a fact that the PVD coating will stay on the product longer than traditional gold plating.